mpociot/chatgpt-vscode/README.md

 To insert a code snippet from the AI's response into the editor, simply click on the code block in the panel.
 The code will be automatically inserted at the cursor position in the active editor.

 <img src="examples/refactor.png" alt="chatGPT explaining selected code"/>

+You can select some code in the editor, right click on it and choose one of the following from the context menu:
+#### Commands:
+- `Ask ChatGPT`: will provide a prompt for you to enter any query
+- `ChatGPT: Explain selection`: will explain what the selected code does
+- `ChatGPT: Refactor selection`: will try to refactor the selected code
+- `ChatGPT: Find problems`: looks for problems/errors in the selected code, fixes and explains them
+- `ChatGPT: Optimize selection`: tries to optimize the selected code

+`Ask ChatGPT` is also available when nothing is selected.
+For the other four commands, you can customize the exact prompt that will be sent to the AI by editing the extension settings in VSCode Preferences.

 ---

 Please note that this extension is currently a proof of concept and may have some limitations or bugs.
 We welcome feedback and contributions to improve the extension.

+## Credits

+- This wouldn't be possible without OpenAI's [ChtGPT](https://chat.openai.com/chat)
-The extension makes use of this [ChatGPT package](https://github.com/transitive-bullshit/chatgpt-api), which uses ChatGPT unofficial API in order to login and communicate with ChatGPT.
+- The extension makes use of [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) (by [Travis Fischer](https://github.com/transitive-bullshit)), which uses ChatGPT unofficial API in order to login and communicate with it.
+- It is built on top of [mpociot/chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode), which started this project
+- `v0.3` inspired and based on [barnesoir/chatgpt-vscode-plugin](https://github.com/barnesoir/chatgpt-vscode-plugin) and [gencay/vscode-chatgpt](https://github.com/gencay/vscode-chatgpt)